 Rather than seeing this situation as a roadblock, see it as an opportunity to show your potential employer your level of professionalism by doing the following:

 Try not to lose control of your mind and give in to panic.
 The job search is quite a stressful process.
-Sometimes a job seeker has applied to hundreds of job openings before her resume passes the initial screening phase.
+Sometimes a job seeker has applied to hundreds of job openings before their resume passes the initial screening phase.

 Job market experts found that only 2% of candidates make it through the application process and land an interview, and this scenario is especially evident in large metropolitan areas where there is a constant influx of young professionals looking for more lucrative positions in big cities.
 Most job candidates understand this reality, and not knowing how to deal with the awkwardness of a late phone interview can trigger anxiety.
 Nevertheless, preparing for it to happen will help you keep calm and in control.